1j01/midiflip/README.md

 so you'll get e.g. `transformed/Avgvst/FreeRide.mid`
 rather than `transformed/midis/Avgvst/FreeRide.mid`

-### Mess with percussion
+### Purposefully mess with percussion

-Add `-p` or `--percussion` to apply the same transformation to the percussion channel as to other notes.
-Which doesn't make the semantic sense that applying it to pitch does.
+Add `-p` or `--percussion` to apply the same transformation to the percussion channel as to other notes, which doesn't make the semantic sense that applying it to pitch does.

 ## License (MIT)